You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Swimming at Nusa Penida

-Nusa Penida’s beaches are more for taking pictures than swimming.
+Nusa Penida’s beaches are better for taking pictures rather than swimming.
 The currents here are incredibly strong and dangerous.
 The most famous beaches Kelingking and Diamond Beach are NOT recommended for swimming.
-If you are a very confident swimmer and you are used to swimming in strong currents, you could get away with it.
+If you are a very confident swimmer and you are used to swimming in strong currents, you might be fine.
 But many people get into the water overly confident and get into trouble.
 We spent quite some time on the island and saw many people nearly drown.
 Some managed to get out themselves, others had to be rescued.
 I don’t want to think about the amount of people who weren’t so lucky and drowned here.
-So be very careful here and don’t think it won’t happen to you, that’s what those other people thought too.
+Even the natural pool Angel’s Billabong isn’t safe, as the waves can crash in and drag you out.

-One day in Nusa Penida itinerary
+1 day Nusa Penida itinerary

 It’s a circular route, so you can start from anywhere.
 If you want to see the sunrise and/or sunset, it’s best to start with Diamond Beach and go clockwise.